 When users choose to join a mailing list their details are added to that specific mailing list and used for the stated purpose of that list only.
 You will not be added to any mailing list without your consent.

 As a user, you need to be aware of inherent risks associated with the transmission of information via the Internet.
-If you have concerns in this regard, the ASC has other ways of obtaining and providing information.
+If you have concerns in this regard, Sport Australia has other ways of obtaining and providing information.
 Normal mail, telephone and fax facilities are available.

-The ASC is not responsible for the privacy practices or the content of the linked web sites and the other pages hosted by the ASC on behalf of non-ASC agencies and organisations.
+Sport Australia is not responsible for the privacy practices or the content of the linked web sites or of other content hosted by Sport Australia on behalf of third party agencies or organisations.